wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_listaddressgroupings.md

 ---
-title: btc:listaddressgroupings \[POST\] {disallowed}
+title: btc:listaddressgroupings  {disallowed} - Bitcoin
-description: Lists groups of addresses which have had their common ownership madepublic by common use as inputs or as the resulting change in pasttransactions
+description: Example code for the btc:listaddressgroupings  {disallowed} json-rpc method. Сomplete guide on how to use btc:listaddressgroupings  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters